-Three redevelopment sites are highlighted in the planning area, those being Robinson Terminal North and South, as well as the Cummings-Turner Block located between Prince and Duke Streets along The Strand.
-The Plan contains specific recommendations regarding improvements to these sites, including public access, monetary and other contributions for public amenities.
-Learn about development activity occurring within the boundaries of the Waterfront Plan.
+Three redevelopment sites in the Plan include Robinson Terminal North and South, as well as the Cummings-Turner Block located between Prince and Duke Streets along The Strand.

-The purpose of the Alexandria Waterfront Commission is to advise the City Council and staff on issues related to Alexandria's historic Potomac River waterfront, and advise on implementation of the Waterfront Small Area Plan.
+The Alexandria Waterfront Commission advises the City Council and staff on issues related to Alexandria's Marina, and advises on implementation of the Waterfront Small Area Plan.
 The Commission is composed of 21 members representing a particular neighborhood, community organization, or City committee.
-The Commission was established by City Council on April 14, 2012, and replaces the Waterfront Committee, which was founded in 1989.
-The Commission meets the third Tuesday of each month at 7:30 am at City Hall Room 2000, 301 King Street, unless otherwise indicated on the agenda.
-Learn about activities of the Commission and upcoming meetings.
+The Commission meets the third Tuesday of each month at 7:30 am at City Hall, 301 King Street, unless otherwise indicated.

 The Alexandria waterfront hosts a variety of events year-round.
 Learn about what’s going on along the Waterfront.